 Protein Electrophoresis Test

 The protein electrophoresis test measures blood levels of different types of proteins.
+This SPEP test is sometimes used in helping assess multiple myeloma or a gammopathy.

 Protein Electrophoresis Test FAQ